danieltjw/aifutures/README.md

     - most work have been automated, there is no need to compel humans to work against their will
 - Playful over Destructive competition
     - Sports & Games over World Wars
+- Not put itself (or any group of humans) on a pedestal that is beyond criticism
+    - silencing of criticism leads to abuses of power
+        - reduces information value creation
 - Incentivise humans to cooperate to help it achieve its goals

 ---